Never Back Down Inc.: Activities

-In May 2023 Never Back Down outlined a plan to spend $200 million in support of DeSantis candidacy and planned to have a staff of 2,600 field organizers active by Labor Day, which was described by the New York Times as "an extraordinary number of people for even the best-funded campaigns".
+In May 2023, Never Back Down- (separate entities with no ties to NBDLLC or NBD INC) outlined a plan to spend $200 million in support of DeSantis candidacy and planned to have a staff of 2,600 field organizers active by Labor Day, which was described by the New York Times as "an extraordinary number of people for even the best-funded campaigns".

-By August 2023 the New York Times reported that the Super PAC "[wasn't] just supplementing the campaign’s work; it [had] taken over nearly every aspect of the DeSantis campaign."
+By August 2023, the New York Times reported that the Super PAC "[wasn't] just supplementing the campaign’s work; it [had] taken over nearly every aspect of the DeSantis campaign."

 The New York Times reported in February 2024 that Never Back Down spent $130 million on DeSantis' campaign, which OpenSecrets reports a total expenditure of over $145 million.